 Why Does Creative Volume Set the TikTok Fee?

 AI changed the cost of meeting that cadence.
-Shipping 10 to 20 native variants a week used to require a large creative bench.
-Our AI Performance Creative pipeline exists because a lean team can now keep a full variant queue ready, which keeps mid-tier retainers under five figures.
+Shipping 10 to 20 native weekly variants once required a large creative bench.
+Our AI Performance Creative pipeline helps a lean team keep a full queue ready.
+That can keep some mid-tier scopes below five figures.

 What Do You Get at Each Price Tier?